-The Revolving Credit Facility is available to the Company to provide financing for working capital, fund capital expenditures and other general corporate purposes, and has an extendible term of five years, expiring on February 14, 2025.
+The Revolving Credit Facility is available to the Company to provide financing for working capital, fund capital expenditures and other general corporate purposes, and has an extendible term of five years, expiring on April 17, 2026.
 The Revolving Credit Facility permits letters of credit, swing line loans and borrowings in Canadian dollars and U.S. dollars.
 Borrowings under the Revolving Credit Facility bear interest at a rate equal to Canadian Prime Rate or U.S. Base Rate or U.S. LIBOR or Canadian Bankers' Acceptance Rate, as the case may be, plus an applicable margin.
-The applicable margin for borrowings under the Revolving Credit Facility is subject to step up and step down based on the Company's corporate credit ratings.
 The Company must pay standby fees on the unused portion of the Revolving Credit Facility and customary letter of credit fees equal to the applicable margins determined in a manner similar to the interest.

-On May 4, 2020 the Company amended its two bilateral demand letter of credit facilities to bilateral demand credit facilities which provide for Canadian and U.S. dollar loans and letters of credit available for general corporate purposes with an aggregate capacity totaling \$150 million.
+The Company also has two bilateral demand credit facilities which provide for Canadian and U.S. dollar loans and letters of credit available for general corporate purposes with an aggregate capacity totaling \$150 million.
 Borrowings under the bilateral demand credit facilities bear interest at a rate equal to Canadian Prime Rate or U.S. Base Rate or U.S. LIBOR or Canadian Bankers Acceptance Rate, as the case may be, plus applicable margin.
 The applicable margin for borrowings under the bilateral demand credit facilities is subject to step up and step down based on the Company's credit rating.